Alex Comfort

-Alexander Comfort (10 February 1920 – 26 March 2000) was a British scientist and physician known best for his nonfiction sex manual, The Joy of Sex (1972).
-He was an author of both fiction and nonfiction, as well as a gerontologist, anarchist, pacifist, and conscientious objector.
+Alexander Comfort (10 February 1920 – 26 March 2000) was a British scientist and physician, writer and activist, known best for his nonfiction sex manual, The Joy of Sex (1972).
+He was a poet and author of both fiction and nonfiction, as well as a gerontologist, geriatrician, sexologist, political theorist and commentator, anarchist, and pacifist.

 Early life and education

-Comfort was educated at Highgate School in London.
+Comfort was born in Palmers Green, North London, and raised in Barnet, Hertfordshire, then a London suburb.
+His parents were Alexander Charles Comfort, an administrator in education at the London County Council, and Daisy Elizabeth (Fenner) Comfort, a former teacher, who taught her son French and some Latin by the time he began school.
+He was educated at Highgate School in London.
 While he was a student there he tried to develop an improved compound of gunpowder.
 During his experiments he inadvertently blew up his left hand, of which only the thumb remained.
 Later he claimed that his left hand proved "very useful for performing uterine inversions".

-Comfort had a passion for molluscs, and joined the Conchological Society of Great Britain & Ireland when he was eighteen years old.
+Comfort had a passion for molluscs, developed on family holidays in Hartland, on the Devon coast, and he joined the Conchological Society of Great Britain & Ireland when he was eighteen years old.
 He made many contributions to the literature.

 He matriculated at Trinity College, Cambridge and studied medicine, qualifying in 1944 with the conjoint diplomas of Licentiate of the Royal College of Physicians (LRCP) London, Member of the Royal College of Surgeons (MRCS) England, and Bachelor of Medicine and Bachelor of Surgery or MB BChir.

 Life and work

 Comfort served as a house physician at the London Hospital and later became a lecturer in physiology at the London Hospital Medical College.
-During 1945 he obtained the Conjoint Board's Diploma in Child Health, and progressed to a PhD in 1950 and a DSc of University College, London in 1963.
+During 1945 he obtained the Conjoint Board's Diploma in Child Health.
+He progressed to a PhD in 1949 for a dissertation titled “The Acid-Soluble Pigments of Molluscan Shells (with Special Reference to Porphyrins)" from the University of London, and a DSc in the field of gerontology, also from the University of London, in 1962.

 A pacifist, Comfort considered himself "an aggressive anti-militarist", and he believed that pacifism rested "solely upon the historical theory of anarchism".
 During World War Two, Comfort wrote a letter to the Tribune (2 April 1943) denouncing the Allied bombing of civilians:

 The bombardment of Europe is not the work of soldiers nor of responsible statesmen.
 It is the work of bloodthirsty fools. ...
 Night after night those Europeans who risk their liberty to listen can hear the emetic threatenings and boastings of bloody-minded and reactionary civilians.
 They contrast the alacrity and satisfaction which attend each contemptible operation with the subterfuge and sloth which we have displayed in such tasks of constructive policy as the admission to sanctuary of the Jewish refugees.